 (2) Applicability.
 The regulations of this ordinance shall apply to all outside swimming pools.
 All existing outside swimming pools must provide the enclosure required herein within six months of the effective date of adoption of the Code of Ordinances.
-Failure to provide the required enclosure within 6 months of the effective date of adoption of the Code of Ordinance.
+Failure to provide the required enclosure within 6 months of the effective date of adoption of the Code of Ordinances shall be deemed a violation of this ordinance.
 No permit shall be issued for the installation, alteration, remodelling or relocation of an outside swimming pool, except in conformity with the enclosure requirements herein.